 For crawling and indexing purposes, the “hint” model will not go into effect until March 1, 2020.

-If you are depending on nofollow in order to blog a page from being indexed, something Google has never recommended, this will no longer be effective after March 1, 2020, and you will need to switch to one of Google’s more robust mechanisms to block certain URLs from appearing on Google.
+Google openly discourages the use of nofollow to block pages or posts.
+Pages that depend on nofollow to block itself from being indexed, this will no longer be effective after March 1, 2020.
+You will need to switch to one of Google’s more robust mechanisms to block certain URLs from appearing on Google.

 Contact Digital Logic